ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

 ## Preparing nodes for SAP installation
 {: #ha-rhel-ensa-prepare-nodes}

-The following information describes how to prepare the nodes for an SAP installation.
+The following information describes how to prepare the nodes for an SAP application instance installation.

 ### Preparing environment variables
 {: #ha-rhel-ensa-prepare-environment-variables}

 To simplify the setup, prepare the following environment variables for user `root` on both cluster nodes.
-These environment variables are used in subsequent commands in the remainder of the instructions.
+These environment variables are used with later operating system commands in this information.

-On both nodes, create a file with the following environment variables.
+On both nodes, set the following environment variables.
-Next, update these variables according to your configuration.

 ```sh
 export SID=<SID>                   # SAP System ID (uppercase)